 Also keep in mind that resting your voice for a few days need not mean neglecting your band or singing circle.
 Have a business meeting, learn lyrics, tweak arrangements, or update your press-kit.

-Many voice patients I see in spring or summer trace their problems back to the holiday season, when they got a cold, got exhausted, but sang and talked a lot anyway.
+Many voice patients that I see in the spring trace their problems back to the holiday season, when they got a cold, got exhausted, but sang and talked a lot anyway.
 Vocalizing with swollen cords and reduced breath support required extra tension, which then became an ingrained bad habit.
-Six or eight months down the road they found they had deeper voice problems, more anxiety, and possibly-avoidable medical bills./p>
+Six or eight months down the road they found they had deeper voice problems, more anxiety, and possibly-avoidable medical bills.

 So give your vocal instrument a little extra care in this season of fellowship and music.
 With simple remedies like extra sleep and steam treatments, you can bounce back quickly from colds and flu, ready to sing-in the New Year.